-We are sorry to hear about the difficulties over agreeing on a choice of school for your son.
+We are sorry to hear about the difficulties with your contact with your children.

-To discuss your situation and your options, we would need to see you.
-We can give you expert children law advice and advise you on the best way forward.
+To discuss the court proceedings and your legal representation we would need to see you.
+We can advise you on the best way to prepare for the finding of fact hearing and arrange representation at the hearing.
 Please call us on 0203 959 9123 to arrange an appointment to discuss how we can help you.